NikkiFreemann/NikkiFreemann/README.md

 - i selfship with nikki freeman, and im nonsharing!! doubles pls dni i will cry. i have been selfshipping with nikki freeman since 6/17/2026<3.
 I yumeship with both prewish nikki, and wish nikki !!
 - i use they/them, im intersex and im a chapstick lesbian
 - ask for socials, ill love to give you them !! but 99% of them are milliesaxe of some sort ;p
 - Nikki Freeman X Sarah Harper int . .
 Nikki Freeman X Baron (BEAR) Bailey iwec . .
+- im gonna dye my hair red !!
+- i have central heterochromia !!

 </div>